-5° LU WEEK FIVE: HEALTHY BREAKFAST AND LABORATORY: WHAT ARE THE TYPES OF BREAKFAST?
+5° LU WEEK FIVE:

+HEALTHY BREAKFAST AND LABORATORY: WHAT ARE THE TYPES OF BREAKFAST?
+LEARN FROM OTHERS

-Knowledge about the healthy composition of a breakfast meal based on ethnicity/tradition (Linked to LU4)
+Knowledge about the healthy composition of a breakfast meal

 Different people may have different habits, including those about food.
-We can learn from each other through sharing knowledge about food and improving our good habits.
+We can learn from each other through sharing knowledge about food and improving our good habits

-Material: Posters, A4 papers, colored pencils, food Methods: Initial discussion, laboratory Frequency : One lesson • Potential Curricular Links: This learning unit is not specific to a particular school subject. -- -- ---------------------------------- --- --
+Material: Laptop, smartphone with a camera, food paper/ 12 h clock drawing , markers Methods: Initial discussion, laboratory Timing : 60 minutes Frequency : One lesson Potential Curricular Links: This learning unit is not specific to a particular school subject -- -- ------------------------------- ---------------------------------- ---

-Initial Discussion about healthy breakfast
+Initial Discussion about healthy breakfast:

-- The teacher asks how many students have breakfast each morning and how is traditionally prepared in their family - Students explain how breakfast is prepared in their family during the week and the weekends, if differences are present
+- The teacher asks how many students have breakfast each morning and how is traditionally prepared in their family - Students explain how breakfast is prepared in their family during the week and the weekends if differences are present

-- Learn that breakfast can different based on traditions and cultures, as food is an important part of each culture - Learn that there can be multiple options and combinations for breakfast - Train to compose different types of healthy breakfast and learn from others' traditions - Exchange ideas and learn from other traditions/cultures
+- •Learn that breakfast can be different in different traditions and cultures, as food is an important part of each culture - •Learn that there can be multiple options and combinations for breakfast - Train to compose different types of breakfast and learn from others' traditions - Exchange ideas and learn from other traditions/cultures

-• Students draw the breakfast their family have; they can draw multiple drawing if breakfasts differ, especially between weekdays and weekends
+- Students can share a picture of the breakfast their family usually has; they can share multiple pictures if breakfasts differ, especially between weekdays and weekends - Upload the pictures into a shared drive folder

-- Hang the breakfast posters on the walls of the classroom - The teachers pick a few examples (if possible, positive ones) among the drawings and discuss them with the students, allowing them to use the traffic light method (red not good, yellow so and so, green good) - If students want, they can explain why they have that traditionally breakfast at home; if they don't know, they can ask at home and let their classmates know another day
+- The teachers pick a few examples (if possible, positive ones) among the pictures and discuss them with the students, and students can give inputs and discuss each option based on what just learnt - If students want, they can explain why they have that traditional breakfast at home; if they don't know, they can ask and then let their classmates know another day

-- try a different breakfast: get inspired from other classmates and buy some new ingredients to prepare a new breakfast with your family - try to differentiate and change the ingredients you normally use - if you have any doubt, ask the classmates whose breakfast inspired you and consider asking them for a recipe or for help in preparing the meal
+- Try a different breakfast: get inspired from other classmates and buy some new ingredients to prepare a breakfast for you and your family - Try to differentiate and change the ingredients you normally use - If you have any doubt, ask the classmates whose breakfast inspired you and consider asking them for a recipe or for help in preparing the meal - Take pictures of the traditional breakfast of your family during the week and weekend and upload them into the shared folder